Thesis project - ADS

 - Write a scientific report about the conducted research.

-Note: This timeline is tentative.
+Note: The timeline for the thesis project for 2023-2024 is tentative unless mentioned differently.
 The exact timeline will be published closer to the start of the thesis projects.

 The set-up stage takes place before the official start of the ten-week thesis project.
 During this stage, students will provide their preferences for a topic, after which they will be matched to a project and they can start preparing the necessary steps together with their supervisor(s).